I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmdt/ns-d3dkmdt-_d3dkmdt_vidpn_source_mode.md

 #### Text

 A <a href="..\d3dkmdt\ne-d3dkmdt-_d3dkmdt_text_rendering_format.md">D3DKMDT_TEXT_RENDERING_FORMAT</a> enumerator that indicates the text format.
 This member is meaningful only if the <b>Type</b> member is equal to D3DKMDT_RMT_TEXT.

-`Id`

-An integer that identifies the source mode.
-The identifier is generated and filled in by the VidPN manager.
-However, the display miniport driver has the option of overwriting the identifier.
-For more information, see <a href="..\d3dkmddi\nc-d3dkmddi-dxgkddi_vidpnsourcemodeset_createnewmodeinfo.md">pfnCreateNewModeInfo</a>.

-`Type`

-A <a href="..\d3dkmdt\ne-d3dkmdt-_d3dkmdt_vidpn_source_mode_type.md">D3DKMDT_VIDPN_SOURCE_MODE_TYPE</a> enumerator that indicates the mode type: graphics or text.

 ## Remarks
 For more information about video present sources and VidPN source modes, see <a href="https://msdn.microsoft.com/62a92f00-b1da-41c2-99af-eef8140b064e">Introduction to Video Present Networks</a> and <a href="https://msdn.microsoft.com/f1aa6277-7af6-4ba0-8ff1-d562f7029540">Enumerating Cofunctional VidPN Source and Target Modes</a>.